SEIR-7-06/react-intro/README.md

 touch ./src/components/Person.js
 ```

-Inside of the `Person.js` file, let's define our `Person` component and export it from the file.
+Inside of the `Person.js` file, define our `Person` component and export it from the file.

 ```JS
 function Person() {